RunGT/rungt/README.md

 ### Hi there I'm Glenroy-Terence, also know as Terry👋

+Hi there, I'm Glenroy-Terence, also know as Terry👋

 I’m currently working with Founders and Coders to become a rounded full stack developer.
-My interest in technology was born form the diesire make a difference by solving problems with people and relationships in mind.
+My interest in technology was born form the desire make a difference by solving problems with people and relationships in mind.

-Before my quest to become a developer I have worked in technical and creative posistions:
+Before my quest to become a developer I have worked in technical and creative positions:

-- Technical Officer (Singals) - London Underground
+Technical Officer (Signals) - London Underground
-- Music producer and presenter - BBC / Sony Music / Universal / Virgin
+Music producer and presenter - BBC / Sony Music / Universal / Virgin
-- Project manager - Gaming start up
+Project manager - Gaming start up
-- Business owner - Glenroy's
+Business owner - Glenroy's

 I'm excited by the future of voice command technology, space exploration and automation.
-I believe this tech will allow us a humans the time to realign focus